 Systemic inflammatory disorders that affect the eye/orbit include granulomatosis with polyangiitis Granulomatosis with Polyangiitis Granulomatosis with polyangiitis often begins with inflammation of small- and medium-sized blood vessels and tissues in the nose, sinuses, throat, lungs, or kidneys.
 The cause is unknown.
 The... read more (formerly known as Wegener granulomatosis), in which there is generalized inflammation of blood vessels (called vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more ).
-Another recently described type of inflammation is called IgG4-related orbital inflammation (see also IgG4-Related Disease IgG4-Related Disease Immunoglobulin G4-related disease (IgG4-RD) is an uncommon immune disorder that usually affects multiple tissues and organs with tumor-like masses and/or painless enlargement.
+Another type of inflammation is called IgG4-related orbital inflammation (see also IgG4-Related Disease IgG4-Related Disease Immunoglobulin G4-related disease (IgG4-RD) is an uncommon immune disorder that usually affects multiple tissues and organs with tumor-like masses and/or painless enlargement.
 Symptoms depend... read more ).
 IgG4-related orbital inflammation can affect the same structures as granulomatosis with polyangiitis but typically has fewer symptoms.

 Computed tomography Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) A variety of tests can be done to confirm an eye problem or to determine the extent or severity of an eye disorder.
 Each eye is tested separately.
 In general, angiography involves injecting... read more (CT) or magnetic resonance imaging Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) A variety of tests can be done to confirm an eye problem or to determine the extent or severity of an eye disorder.
 Each eye is tested separately.
 In general, angiography involves injecting... read more (MRI) is done.
-A doctor may take a sample from the inflamed area for examination under a microscope (biopsy) to determine the cause.
+A doctor may do other blood tests and take a sample from the inflamed area for examination under a microscope (biopsy) to determine the cause.